wafwoof/pyMessageBridge/README.md

 - Web admin panel for adding numbers to the whitelist
     - http://localhost:8000/admin
 - Local & remote message log file (MacOS rightly blocks it by default, I will leave this up to the end-user)
--  A command system for remote kill-switch and other power user features
+-  A remote command feature that works by sending a "¥" character followed by a pre-determined command (Covered in more detail below)

 ## How to setup